Ifunanya-O/Project-Portfolio/README.md

 Web Scraping Project

-This project focused on practicing web scraping techniques using Python, specifically with the BeautifulSoup library.
+This project focused on practicing web scraping techniques using Python. url = 'https://en.wikipedia.org/wiki/List_of_largest_companies_in_the_United_States_by_revenue'

 Key aspects of the project include:

 Web Scraping: